astronomyk/SimCADO/README.md

-# THe README file
+# The README file
 Trying out Git
 *Create a file in a folder

 Tell git about your git account
 *** Please tell me who you are.

-Run

-  git config --global user.email "you@example.com"
+>> git config --global user.email "you@example.com"
-  git config --global user.name "Your Name"
+>> git config --global user.name "Your Name"

 In the folder